White blood cell differential: Cell types and result interpretation

 Various other abnormal cells may be present in the blood in certain conditions.
-For example, lymphoma cells may be found on the manual differential in some cases of lymphoma, and in mast cell leukemia, mast cells, which are normally confined to tissue, circulate in the blood.
+For example, lymphoma cells may be found on the manual differential in some cases of lymphoma, and in mast cell leukaemia, mast cells, which are normally confined to tissue, circulate in the blood.
 There is a very rare phenomenon called carcinocythemia in which tumour cells are seen on the peripheral blood smear.

 History

 Before automated cell counters were introduced, cell counts were performed manually; white and red blood cells, and platelets were counted using microscopes.
 The first person to publish microscopic observations of blood cells was Antonie van Leeuwenhoek, who reported on the appearance of red cells in a 1674 letter to the Proceedings of the Royal Society of London; Jan Swammerdam had described red blood cells some years earlier, but had not published his findings at the time.
 Throughout the 18th and 19th centuries, improvements in microscope technology such as achromatic lenses allowed white blood cells and platelets to be counted in unstained samples.
 In the 1870s, Paul Ehrlich developed a staining technique that could differentiate between the five white blood cell types.
 Ehrlich's stain used a combination of an acidic and basic dye to stain white and red blood cells simultaneously.
 Dmitri Leonidovich Romanowsky improved on this technique in the 1890s by using a mixture of eosin and aged methylene blue, which produced a wide range of hues that was not present when either of the stains was used alone.
 This was termed the Romanowsky effect and became the basis for Romanowsky staining, the technique that is still used to stain blood smears for manual differentials.